apache/inlong-website/versioned_docs/version-1.1.0/design_and_concept/how_to_write_plugin_sort.md

 ---

 # Overview
 InLong-Sort is known as a real-time ETL system.
-Currently, supported sinks are hive, kafka, clickhouse and iceberg.
+Currently, supported sinks are hive, kafka, clickhouse, hudi and iceberg.
 This article introduces how to extend a new type of sink in InLong-Sort.

 # Extend a new sink function